-The preexposure vaccinations consist of three injections with rabies vaccine (such as HDCV or PCEC) given over a 3- to 4-week period.
-After you receive this series of vaccinations, you should have your titer checked every two years and get a booster vaccination if needed.
-If you have had preexposure vaccinations and are exposed to rabies, you will only need two more injections of rabies vaccine and will not need the rabies antiserum (HRIG).
-Also, if you are exposed to rabies without being aware of it and do not receive postexposure treatment, you stand a better chance of not developing rabies than if you were not vaccinated previously.
+If you had preexposure vaccinations and are exposed to rabies, you only need two more injections of rabies vaccine and will not need the rabies antiserum (HRIG).
+If you are exposed to rabies without being aware of it and do not receive PEP, you stand a better chance of not developing rabies than if you were not vaccinated previously.